Akashic101/theGameMaster/README.md

 After that, create a file called `.env` in the root-directory of the bot.
 In there write `DISCORD_TOKEN = 'Your token here'`
+`HLC_LINK=_'link here'`

 You can get the token by creating your own Discord-Application [here](https://discord.com/developers/applications).
-There simply go to the "Bot"-tab on the left side, click on "Click to Reveal Token" and copy the text
+There simply go to the "Bot"-tab on the left side, click on "Click to Reveal Token" and copy the text.
+You can get the HLC_Link from http://cars2-stats-steam.wmdportal.com/

 When that is done, launch the bot with
 `node .` or `node index.js`